 Juicy cheeseburgers, crispy golden fries and sugary sweet donuts you get from restaurants might be delicious, but they share a dirty problem.
 That deliciousness comes at a cost: fat, oil and grease waste.
 Disposing of FOG waste, a byproduct of the food service industry, is difficult and creates problems for municipalities around the world, but Greasezilla, a small manufacturer in Fayette County has a solution.
-And with the help of the West Virginia Development Office and U.S.Commercial Service, this innovative company is expanding to international markets.
+And with the help of the West Virginia Department of Economic Development and U.S.Commercial Service, this innovative company is expanding to international markets.

 Turning a nasty problem into a profitable solution

 Many communities have grease disposal programs, but collecting and getting rid of FOG waste is dirty and expensive.
 Greasezilla’s system of processing FOG waste provides a cost-effective and environmentally friendly solution.

 Greasezilla’s system is simple to operate and works without chemical additives.
 The process prevents grease from ending up in landfills, where it breaks down into methane.
 It does this by returning water in FOG waste to a mostly purified state, which leaves behind brown grease, a rich biofuel that can be used as a maritime fuel or biodiesel feedstock and sold on the commodities exchange.

 A unique feature of Greasezilla is that the system generates its own energy to break down and separate grease from the water.
 BillHambley, Director of Business Development for Greasezilla, says this means the system is carbon negative.
 No fossil fuels are burned in the process.

 With such an innovative product and efforts to minimize manufacturing’s effect on the environment, it’s no surprise Greasezilla is generating buzz and receiving inquiries from all over the world.